This post is about mailbox migration in Microsoft 365 so we will focus only on Exchange Online and hybrid administration topics in this chapter.

 - Moving mailboxes back to on-premises can be facilitated only through an Exchange hybrid environment.

-- As you saw, after you have implemented an Exchange hybrid environment, the move of a mailbox to Office 365 is done by carrying out a remote move request.
+- As you saw, after you have implemented an Exchange hybrid environment, the move of a mailbox to Microsoft 365 is done by carrying out a remote move request.

-- To move mailboxes back on-premises, you need to take into consideration whether the mailboxes you want to move were created in Office 365 from the very beginning or whether they were first created on-premises and then moved to Office 365.
+- To move mailboxes back on-premises, you need to take into consideration whether the mailboxes you want to move were created in Microsoft 365 from the very beginning or whether they were first created on-premises and then moved to Microsoft 365.

 Mailbox originally created on-premises